Anass001/FreelanceConnect/README.md

 - **Other libraries and tools:** React Router, Apollo Client, GraphQL-Upload, Nodemon, etc.

+## API Documentation

+The API of this project follows the GraphQL specification.
+Below is an overview of the available queries, mutations, and subscriptions:

+### Queries
+### Mutations
+### Subscriptions

 ## Project Setup and Installation

 To run this project locally or deploy it to a server using NGINX, follow the steps below: